crue-lty/flightrising_darkmode/README.md

 Disclaimer: We have no idea what we're doing and our code is hacked together worse than Yandere Dev's.
 But it works!

-Another disclaimer: We are not affiliated with Zoga, they are not involved in our project, and they do not endorse us.
+Another disclaimer: We are not affiliated with Zoga, and they are not involved in our project.
 Zoga's CSS is under the CC-BY-NC-4.0 license, granting us permission to edit and redistribute their work with credit.

 -----